1 vs. 100 (Australian game show): Format

 Contestants have the option of using multiple helps on a single question, but are restricted to using each help only once during the game.
 Unlike the American version, the contestant cannot ask any member from the mob when using Poll the Mob.

-As in the US version, a player must successfully answer three questions on the first prize level ($500) before he or she has the option of leaving the game, taking all money earned after this round.
+As in the US version, the player must successfully answer three questions on the first prize level ($500) before he or she had the option of leaving the game, taking all money earned after this round.
 If he or she continues, he must answer successfully two questions on the second level ($1,000) before the player may leave the game and take the money.
 Starting with the third level ($1,500), a player may stop after any successful question.
 If there are more than 10 mob members left, contestants must make that decision before seeing questions; once they see a question, they are committed to answering it.
 With 10 or fewer mob members, the contestant (and the mob) sees the question, but not the answers, for three seconds before making his or her choice to continue.
 When contestants quit and take their winnings, remaining mob members win nothing, but can compete in the next game.

 When a contestant answers incorrectly, however, they leave with nothing; any mob members who correctly answered that question split the contestant's earnings, and can continue the next game without putting their winnings at risk.
 (Mob members who answer that final question incorrectly are eliminated, and win nothing; they do not contribute to the prize pool.)

 If the contestant answers the first question incorrectly, or the entire mob and the contestant answer the same question incorrectly, no money is awarded to anybody.

 The maximum amount of winnings after eliminating all but one member of the mob is $495,000.
 In order for this to happen, everybody including the contestant has to get the first twelve questions correct.

 In the Australian version, the podiums count up 1–100 from the top row, not the bottom row, as in the US version.